cog-imperial/SnAKe/README.md

 # SnAKe
 Repository that includes the code for the paper: ["SnAKe: Bayesian Optimization with Pathwise Exploration"](https://arxiv.org/abs/2202.00060).
 The paper was published in NeurIPS 2022.
 Please cite as:

 - Folch, Jose Pablo, Shiqiang Zhang, Robert M. Lee, Behrang Shafei, David Walz, Calvin Tsay, Mark van der Wilk, and Ruth Misener.
 "SnAKe: Bayesian Optimization with Pathwise Exploration."
-Advances in Neural Information Systems 35 (2022): 35226-35239.
+Advances in Neural Information Processing Systems 35 (2022): 35226-35239.

 The BibTeX reference is: